dennishall/node-frontend-boilerplate/README.md

-# node-express-boilerplate
+# node-frontend-boilerplate
 ## Short video showing the features
 [![Youtube](http://mape.me/node-boilerplate.png "Youtube video")](http://www.youtube.com/watch?v=esKYgej26dw)

-## What does node-express-boilerplate do?
+## What does node-frontend-boilerplate do?

-node-express-boilerplate is a collection of neat things that makes prototyping dummy frontend fast and streamlined.
+node-frontend-boilerplate is a collection of neat things that makes prototyping dummy frontend fast and streamlined.
 No more tab+refreshing to see css, javascript eller markup.